Speak Now, Speak Life

 Save Lives!
 Say “Yes!” - The Personal Decision to Register as an Organ Donor

-Why should someone register as an organ, eye and tissue donor?
-Download this fact sheet for inspiration or watch the videos below.
+Why should someone register as an organ, eye, and tissue donor?
+Download this fact sheet for inspiration or watch the videos on this page.

 Show Me Your Heart!
 What My Red Heart Says About Me

-Floridians receive a red heart, badge of honor, on their driver license when they say “YES” to registering as an organ, eye and tissue donor.
-What does your red heart on your driver license say about you?
+Floridians receive a red heart, badge of honor, on their driver's license when they say “YES” to registering as an organ, eye, and tissue donor.
+What does your red heart on your driver’s license say about you?
 Why are you a registered organ donor?

 The Call - A Recipient’s Wait for an Organ

 More than 100,000 children and adults are awaiting a lifesaving organ transplant in the United States.
 More than 5,000 live here in Florida.
 Tell their story.
 What is it like to wait for the phone call that will save your life?
-Watch recipient videos below for inspiration.
+Watch the recipient videos on this page for inspiration.

 Stories of Hope - Donate Life America